Welcome to the dHL ‘Tips for Teachers’ Page!

 Student safety is a priority.
 Although every effort is made to ensure our dHL Experts engage with students appropriately, unforeseen things can happen.
 We believe it’s helpful to make sure you have taken a moment to think about how you would respond if something did go wrong.
 Please read the following section on safety so you are prepared to deal with any situation if one should arise.

 dHL Expert Sample Videos

 These videos showcase samples of programs being offered by a diverse group of Digital Human Library Experts.
-Since the purpose of our Video Conferencing Catalogue is to engage students with Experts in real-time personalized conversations about learning, we don’t offer a catalogue of recorded events. #Learn2Connect #Connect2Learn
+Since the purpose of our Video Conferencing Service is to engage students with Experts in real-time personalized conversations about learning, we don’t record our programs.

 Request New dHL Experts

-If you weren’t able to find the right Expert to meet the needs of your learners after you’ve searched our library, we want to now about it!
+If you aren’t able to find the right Expert to connect with your students, we want to now about it!
 Let our team of talented Provincial Library Curators find the Experts you need to support learning in your classroom.

 Download your dHL Teacher Badge

 Download your dHL Teacher Badge and add it to your website, social media channel or blog!
 Posting the dHL Teacher Badge helps us spread the word and results in even more connections-based learning opportunities for students across Canada.